Zoning Appeal Process

 1. PRE-APPLICATION MEETING

-Prior to applying to the Board of Zoning Appeals or to discuss your project concept to better understand the zoning code rules and regulations, you are encouraged to contact the Planning Department to discuss your project.
-Contact the BZA Secretary at 333-3673 to schedule a pre-application meeting.
+Prior to applying to the Board of Zoning Appeals, you are encouraged to contact the Planning Department to discuss your project and to gain a better understanding of zoning code rules and regulations.
+Contact the BZA Secretary at 937-333-3673 to schedule a pre-application meeting.

 Pre-application meetings may take two forms: